Goutham-IITJ/osl-mujoco/README.md

 In the viewer, `Tab` opens the control panel where the knee and ankle sliders live and `space` pauses.
-The Group toggles hide geom groups: the visual meshes are group 2, and group 3 is the collision geometry, which exists only in the ground scene — the blade mesh at the sole, plus the four bounding boxes that stop the shank and thigh reaching the floor.
+The Group toggles hide geom groups: the visual meshes are group 2, and group 3 is the collision geometry, which exists in the ground and walk scenes — the blade mesh at the sole, plus the four bounding boxes that stop the shank and knee_prox reaching the floor, and in the walk scene a box under the intact foot.
 The bench scene has no collision geometry at all.

 ## Model summary